ut/INTPRN/index.md

 Our next aim is to assemble a prototype with all hardware components needed and to develop a stable/waterproof cover.
 We'll document the [hardware setup](hardware.html) step by step to make replication of the setup easy and transparent.
 There is an extra page describing the configuration of the [Raspberry Pi](controller.html).
 We also develop a stable and waterproof casing for the printer.
 This setup will be documented soon.

+## Credits

-The project is supported by [Fabulous St. Pauli](http://www.fablab-hamburg.org/) :))
+The project is kindly supported by [Fabulous St. Pauli](http://www.fablab-hamburg.org/) Hamburg, NEW HAMBURG Festival SOLIPOLIS and by kunst- und kulturverein spedition in Bremen :))

 ### Contributions and support

 Support ist welcome, especially for the setup of the Raspis and a stable and persistant configuration of the wireless network.
 Contact us via [Github](https://github.com/ut/PRNSTN).
 And there is a RIOT chatroom for this project.
-Join it at [#intprn:matrix.org](https://riot.im/app/#/room/#intprn:matrix.org)
+Join it at [#intprn:matrix.org](https://riot.im/app/#/room/#intprn:matrix.org) or write an email to INTPRN@dekoder.de

 ![Output](https://pbs.twimg.com/media/C5XbiSoWMAIYTkd.jpg)